wilsonsk/Computational-Design/AAD Algorithms-Aided Design Parametric Strategies using Grasshopper/AAD/Data/Abstract Mathematical Spaces/Physics/Analysis/Directional Derivatives.md

 This vector points in the direction of the steepest increase of the function $f$ at the point $\mathbf{x}$.
 #### Gradient as a Vector [[Fields|Field]]
-When considering the gradient over the entire domain of the scalar function, it forms a vector field.
+When considering the gradient over the entire domain of the scalar function, it forms a [[|vector field]].
 	A vector field assigns a vector to every point in the domain.
 ##### Example
 Consider the scalar function $f(x, y) = x^2 + y^2$.